HAYAH

 Which UAE banks offer the best fixed deposit rates in 2026?

-• ADCB (Abu Dhabi Commercial Bank): Offers up to 4% p.a. on fixed deposits, featuring flexible tenors and up to 90% overdraft facilities.
-They also provide 3.15% p.a. on standard FDs.
+• ADCB (Abu Dhabi Commercial Bank): Up to approximately 4% p.a. on fixed deposits, featuring flexible tenors and up to 90% overdraft facilities.
+Standard FDs offer approximately 3.15% p.a.

-• Mashreq Bank: Offers 6-month rates around 3.60% p.a., with flexible tenors ranging from 1 week to 1 year.
+• Mashreq Bank: 6-month rates around 3.60% p.a. with flexible tenors from 1 week to 1 year.
+Mashreq NEO PLUS offers up to approximately 6.25% p.a. on eligible balances.

 Bonds & National Bonds